 Tip: Once your SVG is downloaded, you’re going to need to unzip the file.
 If you need extra help unzipping and uploading SVG files, go HERE.
 And that will give you the step-by-step instructions you need.

 It’s ready to go from there.
-I perforated the lines, so there’s no need for you to score them.
+I perforated the lines, so you do no need to add score lines.
 If you are only making one box, you can go ahead and click the Make It button.
 However, two will fit on a 12 x 12 sheet of paper.
 Simply click “Duplicate” and then “Make It”

 You’ll see that the two boxes are laid out to take up one 12” x 12” mat, and then it will only use a little bit of the coordinating colors.
 Everything should be all set here, too.
 Go ahead and click “Continue.”

 The first layer is a normal color.
 Set your material to regular cardstock, or Medium Cardstock – 80lb.
 Once you get to the glitter cardstock, you’ll be able to change the material again.

 Line up your first cardstock color in the cut mat’s top left corner, and smooth it down.
 Insert the mat into your Cricut underneath the tabs on each side and then hit the Load Mat button.
 Wait for the light to start flashing, hit the Go button, and it will begin cutting.